-- All students will meet the programme leaders at the start of the programme.
-They will be advised to seek ongoing support from module leads during the programme, but can also meet with the programme leads if they need additional support or advice, at any point in the programme. - Module leaders will offer students optional tutorial support for the completion of course assignments. - The employer (Barts Health Trust) will provide supervision in the workplace-learning environment - QM plus will be used to support the teaching through access to compulsory and additional course materials. - As QMUL students, participants in this programme will have access to the three libraries and electronic library resources, e-books and journals, with librarians who provide information skills tuition.
-Students will attend tuition sessions within the research methods module, as well as being able to access individual support from librarians should they require it. - While students will be expected to provide their own computer equipment, e.g. laptops, those assessed as requiring support equipment will have that provided using the current QMUL model. - QMSU Academic Advice Service offers specialist support with QMUL academic appeals, complaints, extenuating circumstances submissions.
-The locally based staff would need to link with London especially when appeals/issues escalate to QMUL level. - Students have access to QMUL student support services, e.g. - o Learning Development and study skills - o Disability and Dyslexia services - o Counselling services
+• All students will meet the programme leaders at the start of the programme.
+They will be advised to seek ongoing support from module leads during the programme, but can also meet with the programme leads if they need additional support or advice, at any point in the programme.

+• Module leaders will offer students optional tutorial support for the completion of course assignments.

+• QM plus will be used to support the teaching through access to compulsory and additional course materials.

+• As QMUL students, participants in this programme will have access to the three libraries and electronic library resources, ebooks and journals, with librarians who provide information skills tuition.
+Students will be able to access individual support from librarians should they require it.

+• Students will be expected to provide their own computer equipment.

+• QMSU Academic Advice Service offers specialist support with QMUL academic appeals, complaints, extenuating circumstances submissions.
+The locally based staff would need to link with London especially when appeals/issues escalate to QMUL level.

+Students have access to QMUL student support services, e.g.

+o Learning Development and study skills

+o Disability and Dyslexia services

+o Counselling services